al2na/al2na.github.com/content/training/index.md

   placement: 2
 ---

 I have been organizing and teaching hands-on courses on data analysis for genomics since 2014.
 The flagship course I organize and usually teach at, "computational genomics summer school", is announced via the [dedicated course website](http://compgen.mdc-berlin.de).
-We also announce it in various social media platforms.
-I'm also working on a [book draft](http://compgenomr.github.io/book) covering various topics related to computational genomics such as domain-specific data analysis and general statistics and machine learning.
+We announce this course also in various social media platforms.
+In addition, I have published a [book](https://www.routledge.com/Computational-Genomics-with-R/Akalin/p/book/9781498781855) covering various topics related to computational genomics such as domain-specific data analysis and general statistics and machine learning applications.
+The [book draft](http://compgenomr.github.io/book) is also available online.

 In addition to the training efforts, I and my team offer consultation on data analysis related issues to MDC scientists.
 We have done hundreds of hours consultations and helped researchers with various data analysis related issues.